RedHatSatellite/katello-cvmanager/README.md

 * `keep`: how many non-published versions of a Content View shall be kept when doing a `clean`
 * `wait`: should cvmanager wait for tasks to finish, or run them in the background
 * `sequential`: should cvmanager wait for each task to finish before starting the next one
+* `checkrepos`: should cvmanager check that repo packages were actually downloaded before flagging for publish, or just publish if a sync executed

 ## Example Workflows